First Opium War: Pearl River campaign

 On the night of 21 May the Qing launched a coordinated night attack on the British army and navy.
-Artillery batteries hidden in Canton and on the Pearl River (many of which the British believed they had disabled earlier) opened fire, and Qing soldiers retook the British Factory.
-A large formation of 200 fire rafts connected by a chain was sent drifting towards the British ships at Canton, and fishing boats armed with matchlock guns began to engage the Royal Navy.
-The British warships were able to evade the attack, and stray rafts set Canton's waterfront on fire, illuminating the river and foiling the night attack.
-Downriver at Whampoa the Chinese attacked the British vessels at anchor there and attempted to prevent ships from reaching Canton.
-Having suspected an attack, (and as a consequence delaying his own offensive) Major General Gough consolidated the British forces at Hong Kong and ordered a rapid advance upriver to Canton.
-These reinforcements arrived on 25 May, and the British counter-attacked, taking the last four Qing forts above Canton and bombarding the city.
+Artillery batteries hidden in Guangzhou and on the Pearl River (many of which the British believed they had disabled earlier) opened fire, and Qing soldiers retook the British Factory.
+A large formation of 200 fire rafts connected by a chain was sent drifting towards the British ships at Guangzhou, and fishing boats armed with matchlocks began to engage the Royal Navy.
+The British warships were able to evade the attack, and stray rafts set Guangzhou's waterfront on fire, illuminating the river and foiling the night attack.
+Downriver at Whampoa the Chinese attacked the British vessels at anchor there and attempted to prevent ships from reaching Guangzhou.
+Having suspected an attack, and as a consequence delaying his own offensive, Major General Gough consolidated the British forces at Hong Kong and ordered a rapid advance upriver to Guangzhou.
+These reinforcements arrived on 25 May, and the British counter-attacked, taking the last four Qing forts above Guangzhou and bombarding the city.

 The Qing army fled in panic when the city heights were taken, and the British pursued them into the countryside.
 On 29 May a crowd of around 20,000 villagers and townspeople attacked and defeated a foraging company of 60 Indian sepoys in what became known as the Sanyuanli Incident, and Gough ordered a retreat back to the river.
-The fighting subsided on 30 May 1841 and Canton came fully under British occupation.
-Following the capture of Canton the British command and the governor-general of Canton agreed to a cease-fire in the region.
+The fighting subsided on 30 May 1841, and Guangzhou came fully under British occupation.
+Following the capture of Guangzhou, the British command and the governor-general of Guangzhou agreed to a cease-fire in the region.
 Under the terms of the limited peace (later widely referred to as "The Ransom of Canton"), the British were paid to withdraw beyond the Bogue forts, an action they completed by 31 May.
 Elliott signed the peace treaty without consulting the British army or Navy, an act which displeased General Gough.

-The defence of Canton was declared a diplomatic success by Yishan.
-In a letter to the Emperor, he wrote that the barbarians had begged "the chief general that he would implore the great Emperor in their behalf, that he would have mercy upon them, and cause their debts to be repaid them, and graciously permit them to carry on their commerce, when they would immediately withdraw their ships from the Bocca Tigris, and never dare again to raise any disturbance."
-However, General Yang Fang was reprimanded by the Emperor for his agreeing to a truce rather than forcefully resisting the British.
-The Emperor was not informed the British expedition had not been defeated and was very much intact.
+The defence of Guangzhou was declared a diplomatic success by Yishan.
+In a letter to the emperor, he wrote that the barbarians had begged "the chief general that he would implore the great emperor in their behalf, that he would have mercy upon them, and cause their debts to be repaid them, and graciously permit them to carry on their commerce, when they would immediately withdraw their ships from the Bocca Tigris, and never dare again to raise any disturbance."
+However, General Yang Fang was reprimanded by the emperor for his agreeing to a truce rather than forcefully resisting the British.
+The emperor was not informed the British expedition had not been defeated and was very much intact.
 The imperial court continued to debate China's next course of action for the war, as the Daoguang Emperor wanted Hong Kong retaken.